Learning logic programs by discovering higher-order abstractions: Introduction

-In this program, the relations \emph{f} and \emph{g} are now defined with the higher-order abstraction \emph{ho}.
-As this example shows, using higher-order abstractions can reduce the size (number of literals) of a program, i.e. $h_2$ has fewer literals than $h_1$.
+In this program, the relations \emph{f} and \emph{g} are defined with the abstraction \emph{ho}.
+As this example shows, abstractions can compress a program, i.e. $P'$ has fewer literals (14) than $P$ (20).

-The above scenario shows how higher-order abstractions can help in a single domain.
-In this paper, we show that we can discover abstractions in one domain, such as program synthesis, and reuse them in a different domain, such as playing chess.
-Although there is much work on transfer learning \cite{torrey2009transfer} and cross-domain transfer learning \cite{DBLP:conf/icdm/KumaraswamyOKLN15}, as far as we are aware, we are the first to show the automatic discovery of higher-order abstractions that generalise across domains.
+The above scenario shows how discovering higher-order abstractions in one domain can help an ILP system perform better in that domain by allowing it to learn smaller programs.
+In this paper, we show that abstractions discovered in one domain, such as program synthesis, can be reused by an ILP system in a different domain, such as chess.
+Although there is much work on transfer learning \cite{torrey2009transfer} and cross-domain transfer learning \cite{DBLP:conf/icdm/KumaraswamyOKLN15}, as far as we know, we are the first to show the automatic discovery of abstractions that generalise across domains.

-\subsubsection{Novelty and contributions}
+\subsubsection{Novelty and Contributions}

-The three main novelties of this paper are (i) the idea of discovering higher-order abstractions to compress a logic program, (ii) framing this problem as a COP, and (iii) showing cross-domain transfer of discovered higher-order abstractions.
-The impact, which we show on many domains, is improved performance compared to not discovering abstractions.
-Moreover, as the idea connects many areas of AI, including machine learning, program synthesis, logic programming, and constraint optimisation, we hope the idea interests a broad audience.
+The three main novelties of this paper are (i) the idea of discovering higher-order abstractions to refactor a logic program, (ii) encoding this refactoring problem as a COP, and (iii) showing cross-domain transfer of discovered abstractions.
+The impact is that we can drastically improve the learning performance of an ILP system, compared to not discovering abstractions.
+Moreover, as the idea connects many areas of AI, including machine learning, program synthesis, and constraint optimisation, we hope the idea interests a broad audience.

-Overall, our contributions are: \begin{itemize} \item We introduce the \emph{higher-order refactoring} problem, where the goal is to compress a first-order logic program by discovering higher-order abstractions. \item We introduce \name{} which discovers higher-order abstractions and finds an optimal solution to the higher-order refactoring problem by formulating it as a COP. \item We evaluate our approach on multiple domains, including program synthesis, visual reasoning, and robot strategy learning.
-Our experimental results show that \name{} can improve predictive accuracies by 27\% and reduce learning times by 47\% compared to no refactoring.
+Overall, our contributions are: \begin{itemize} \item We introduce the \emph{higher-order refactoring} problem, where the goal is to refactor a logic program by discovering higher-order abstractions. \item We introduce \name{} which discovers higher-order abstractions and finds an optimal solution to the higher-order refactoring problem by formulating it as a COP. \item We evaluate our approach on multiple domains, including program synthesis, visual reasoning, and robot strategy learning.
+Our empirical results show that refactoring can improve the learning performance of an ILP system, specifically improving predictive accuracies by 27\% and reducing learning times by 47\%.
+We also show that discovered abstractions can be reused across domains. \end{itemize}